Under the keyword "Interworking" the CTI Client provides various techniques:

 - Remotely control other running applications with simulated keystrokes

 Create a separate control sequence for each application to be controlled.
 The call can be made both automatically with a call event, as well as manually via menu or hotkey.
-The phone number or any database fields can be passed using wildcard variables as parameters in the file path or in the URL.
+The phone number or any database field can be passed as a parameter in the file path or in the URL using placeholder variables.

 The following screenshot shows the manual call of a control sequence with the help of the "Interworking-Button" on the PhoneDialog.
 The data to be transferred refer to the currently selected call tab.